Luan1006/MM-202_ExamUnit1/README.md

 The while-loop is then constructed to check how many available roads we have.
 If you have more than 1 add the current position to the crossroads list then move to any available directions.
 Then if the amount of availble roads is 1 we can move to that road and go.
 Lastly if there are no ways to go we can "teleport" (backtrack) to the previous crossroad and remove that position from the crossroads list.
 And then repeat it all over again.

 I have added some tweaks to take care of some cases such as if you teleport to a crossroad and there is nowhere to go, delete that position from the crossroads list and teleport to the newest position.
 We also set that teleported is false whenever we dont teleport.

+In the end it was somewhat of a Depth-first search (DFS) algorithm.
+The algorithm always works, but can give unoptimal solutions.
+For this map and the restriciton I took I believe it was a sufficient way to solve it.

 ## Task5